Nedaa187/File-Sorter/README.md

-This tool sorts files of any extension based on file names, the last (deepest level) sub-repositories are named after the file extensions.
+This tool sorts files of any extension based on file names, the last (deepest) sub-repositories are named after the file extensions.

 How to use,